n2singh/cse15l-lab-reports/Lab-Report-2/Lab2Report.md

 # **Lab Report 2**
 ---
-There are three parts to this lab
+There are three parts to this lab.
 ## Part 1
 ---
 The first part is to write a web server called `StringServer` that should keep track of a single string that gets added to by incoming requests.